redux-saga/redux-saga/README.md

 the `INCREMENT_ASYNC` action using `yield take(...)`.
 This is a *blocking call*, which means the Saga will not progress until it receives a matching action.

+Aboce, we used the form `take(INCREMENT_ASYNC)`, which means we're waiting for an action whose type is `INCREMENT_ASYNC`.
+Actually, the exact signature is `take(PATTERN)`, where pattern can be one of the following

+- If PATTERN is undefined or `'*'`.
+All incoming actions are matched (e.g. `take()` will match all actions)

+- If PATTERN is a function, the action is matched if PATTERN(action) is true (e.g. `take(action => action.entities)`
+will match all actions having a (truthy) `entities`field.

+- If PATTERN is a string, the action is matched if action.type === PATTERN (as used above `take(INCREMENT_ASYNC)`

+- If PATTERN is an array, action.type is matched against all items in the array (e.g. `take([INCREMENT, DECREMENT])` will match either actions of type `INCREMENT` or `DECREMENT`.

+#Dispatching actions to the store

 After receiving the queried action, the Saga triggers a call to `delay(1000)`, which in our example returns a Promise that will be resolved after 1 second.
-Again, this is a blocking call, so the Saga will wait for 1 second before continuing on (a better way is `call(delay, 1000)`, as we'll see in the section on declarative Effects).
+This is a blocking call, so the Saga will wait for 1 second before continuing on.

 After the delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `put(action)` function.
 Here also, the Saga will wait for the dispatch result.
 If the dispatch call returns a normal value, the Saga resumes *immediately* (asap), but if the result value is a Promise then the Saga will wait until the Promise is resolved (or rejected).

+#A common abstraction: Effect

-To generalize, waiting for a future action (`yield take(MY_ACTION)`), waiting for the future result of a function call (`yield delay(1000)`) or waiting for the result of a dispatch (`yield put(myAction())`) all are the same concept.
-In all cases, we are yielding some form of side effects.
+To generalize, waiting for a future action, waiting for the future result of a function call like `yield delay(1000)`, or waiting for the result of a dispatch all are the same concept.
+In all cases, we are yielding some form of Effects.

+What a Saga does is actually composing all those effects together to implement the desired control flow.
+The simplest is to sequence yielded Effects by just putting the yields one after another.
+You can also use the familiar control flow operators (if, while, for) to implement more sophisticated control flows.
+Or you you can use the provided Effects combinators to express concurrency (yield race) and parallelism (yield [...]).
+You can even yield calls to other Sagas, allowing the powerful routine/subroutine pattern.

-Note also how `incrementAsync` uses an infinite loop `while(true)` which means it will stay alive for all the application lifetime.
+For example, `incrementAsync` uses an infinite loop `while(true)` which means it will stay alive for all the application lifetime.

 You can also create Sagas that last only for a limited amount of time.
 For example, the following Saga waits for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()` action and then finishes.

 ```javascript
 function* onBoarding() {